-macOS 11 Big Sur is an operating system that was designed and developed by Apple since 2020 alongside Apple’s personal computers.
-The system has been released on November 12, 2020 and is available as a Free Update, or is preinstalled on currently sold computers.
-This software gets the latest update (11.6) on September 13, 2021.
+macOS 11 Big Sur is an operating system that was designed and developed by Apple in 2020 alongside Apple’s personal computers.
+The system has been released on November 12, 2020, and is available as a Free Update, or is preinstalled on currently sold computers.
+This software gets the latest update (11.6.6) on May 16, 2022.

 macOS 11 Big Sur is the first version of macOS dedicated to Macs powered by Apple-designed ARM processors.
 Apple announced the first Mac Apple silicon chip, the Apple M1, in the Mac mini 2020, MacBook Air 13-inch 2020, and MacBook Pro 13-inch 2020.
 Of course, Apple will support Intel-based Macs in the coming years, and Big Sur is also available as an update for them.
 Unfortunately, various Macs released in 2012 and 2013 are no longer supported by the latest OS.

 On Macs based on Apple Silicon, macOS Big Sur will run iOS and iPadOS applications natively and without any modifications needed from developers.
-The first Macs that will be able to do this are the MacBook Air M1 2020, the Mac Mini M1 2020, and the MacBook Pro M1 2020 with two ports.
+The first Macs that will be able to run iOS apps are the MacBook Air M1 2020, Mac Mini M1 2020, and MacBook Pro M1 2020.

 macOS 11 Big Sur – General information